 Where we stayed

-We stayed at The Mansion Hostel right at the central park/plaza and it was lovely.
+We stayed at La Mansion Hostel right at the central park/plaza and it was lovely.
+The rooms were clean and spacious and the hostel also had a large well-equipped kitchen for guest use.
+The property has free wifi and a restaurant.
 This hostel is a sister hostel to the very popular San Gil hostel called Sam’s Hostel which is only one block away.
-The rooms were clean and spacious and the hostel also had a large well-equipped kitchen for guest use.
+For a dorm best costing just $5 USD its hard to beat it!

 Sam’s VIP Hostel

 Sam’s VIP Hostel is the most popular place to stay for backpackers.
 They have a great bar, rooftop pool, and nightly activities for guests.
 You can even rent motorbikes to get around and if you like extreme sports this hostel will help you to organize tours for you.
 A bed in a dorm starts at $6 USD and double rooms start at $17 USD.
 Overall, a good option for solo or social travelers.

 Hotel La Montaña San Gil

-Hotel La Montana is a good medium budget hotel in San Gil located 25 miles from Chicamocha National Park.
+Hotel La Montana is a good medium-budget hotel in San Gil located 25 miles from Chicamocha National Park.
 The hotel has really amazing reviews, includes breakfast, and has a pool, sauna, and fitness center.
 You can hang out in the garden or sun terrace and if you need anything there is a 24-hour help desk.
 Overall a great stay at a really good price for $32 USD a night!

 Best Places to Eat in San Gil

 San Gil is home to some surprisingly good places to eat.
-Below are a few of our favorites we found during our visit.
+Below are a few of the favorites we found during our visit.

 Mano is a local place with the nicest owner.
 They specialize in burgers but also offer other options such as wraps, mixed meat dishes, and gourmet salads.